dstreev/hadoop-cli/README.md

 HDFS-CLI is an interactive command line shell that makes interacting with the Hadoop Distribted Filesystem (HDFS) simpler and more intuitive than the standard command-line tools that come with Hadoop.
 If you are familiar with OS X, Linux, or even Windows terminal/console-based applications, then you are likely familiar with features such as tab completion, command history, and ANSI formatting.

-### Basic Usage
-HDFS-CLI works much like a command-line ftp client: You first establish a connection to a remote HDFS filesystem, then manage local/remote files and transfers.

-To start HDFS-CLI, run the following command:

-	java -jar hdfs-cli-full-bin.jar

 ### Release Notes

 #### 2.1.0